Moderating New Waves of Online Hate with Chain-of-Thought Reasoning in Large Language Models

 \textbf{Annotation of Tweets.} Two authors of this work developed a code book for labeling the samples in our collection as hate speech or not and verified it after three rounds of annotations and resolving conflicts on random samples of the dataset. \crv{The two authors independently annotated 300 random samples from our dataset in each round, followed by agreement computations and conflict resolution discussions.
 This process was repeated with different random samples.
 By the third round, the two authors achieved 100\% agreement. } To develop the code book, we focused on identity-based hate and hate against individuals, defined as ``Hatred, hostility, or violence towards member(s) of a race, ethnicity, nation, religion, gender, gender identity, sexual orientation or any other designated sector of society''~\cite{macavaney2019hate}.
+To ensure the accuracy of the annotations, we meticulously cleaned each tweet by removing URLs, mentions, and non-English characters.
+Additionally, we removed stacked hashtags as well as those at the beginning and end of a tweet, unless they are linked to action words or determiners like ``a'',``an'', or ``the''~\cite{bao2014role}.
 In our code book~(detailed fully in Appendix~\ref{app:mturkannotations}, Table~\ref{tab:codebook}), our analysis began with identifying if an individual or group identity is mentioned in the text.
 We then assessed for any derogatory or disparaging language, followed by determining if such language was directed at the mentioned individual or identity.
 We used Amazon Mechanical Turk~(AMT) to label a random sample of 4,000 tweets using online participants and directed workers to label a text as hate if such words were directed at the identities or individuals mentioned.
 We labeled a subset of our dataset since we found that our task is quite intensive since it needs a lot of human reasoning and time, which was not practical to extend to the entire dataset. \meta{Furthermore, we sampled this subset with a temporal distribution, \textit{i.e.}, we proportionally sampled an equivalent number of tweets from each quarter.